-From 1st October 2017 you will be required to upload an electronic version of your thesis to the University repository, Apollo.
+You are required to upload an electronic version of your thesis to the University repository, Apollo.
 You can do this using the upload form at https://upload.repository.cam.ac.uk/ where you will also find further information.
+This is in addition to submission of a hard bound thesis.